What is Standup?

 Standups has a lot of issues and a crappy UI/UX.
 Standups continues to accrue technical debt.

 The activity seems to be dwindling over time.
 Groups are going elsewhere.

 In June, I wrote Standup report: June 8th, 2018 in which I talked about us switching to swag-driven development as a way to boost our energy level in the project, pull in contributors, etc. We added a link to the site.
 It was a sort of last-ditch attempt to get the project going again.

 Nothing happened.
-I heard absolutely nothing from anyone in any medium about the post or any of the thoughts therein.
+I heard nothing from anyone about the post.

 Sometimes, it's hard to know when a project is dead.
 You sometimes have metrics that could mean something about the health of a project, but it's hard to know for sure.
 Sometimes it's hard to understand why you're sitting in a room all by yourself.
 Will something happen?
 Will someone show up?
 What if we just wait 15 minutes more?